Pension Survivor Options: What Spouses Need to Know

 If you chose Single Life, your pension may stop entirely at your death.
 If that happens, and the household also loses one Social Security check, the surviving spouse can see a major drop in monthly income.

-Step 1: List the survivor’s income floor
+Step 1: List the Survivor's Income Floor

-Step 2: Compare that income to essential expenses
+Step 2: Compare That Income to Essential Expenses

-If essentials are already covered, you may be able to accept more flexibility and choose a lower survivor percentage, or use other tools like insurance or portfolio income to fill the gap.
+If the survivor’s essentials are not covered by reliable income, a higher survivor option such as 75% or 100% may be worth the smaller payment today.
+If essentials are already covered, you may be able to accept more flexibility and choose a lower survivor percentage.
+In that case, other tools like life insurance or portfolio income can help fill the gap.

-Step 4: Consider the age gap
+Step 4: Consider the Age Gap

 If your spouse is significantly younger, survivor options can reduce your monthly amount more.
 The plan may price it that way because the expected payout period is longer.